 The plan has a list of services, equipment, and facility types that must have prior authorization before you receive the service or are admitted as an inpatient at the facility.
 Please contact your in-network provider or Premera Customer Service before you receive a service to confirm that your service requires prior authorization.
+You can find our medical policies at premera.com.

-- In-network providers or facilities are required to request prior authorization for the service. - Out-of-network providers and facilities will not request prior authorization for the service.
+- In-network providers or facilities and all providers and facilities outside Alaska and Washington are required to request prior authorization for the service. - Out-of-network providers and facilities will not request prior authorization for the service.
 You have to ask Premera to prior authorize the service.
 Certain services, devices and drugs need to be reviewed to make sure that they are medically necessary for you and meet this plan's other standards for coverage.
 It is to your advantage to know in advance if the plan would not cover them.